 III.
-The Niagara Falls Camp is undertaking the provision of many pleasant features for the visiting members, and are anticipating a large and enthusiastic Encampment.
-Niagara Falls is one of the greatest "show places" of the country, and every brother who has never visited the place should take advantage of our Encampment and do so, for the memory of the visit will be one of the pleasures you will have in after years.
-Those Brothers who have heretofore visited the Falls will undoubtedly avail themselves of this opportunity to again enjoy one of the most wonderful sights on the American continent. one of the hors, one and all, and enjoy yoursedves, and help come, the 37th Annual Encampment of the Commandery-inmake the command t
+The Niagara Falls Camp is undertaking the provision of man pleasant features for the visiting members, and are ping a large and enthusiastic Encampment.
+Niagara places" of the country, and vantage of our Encampment and do so, for the memory of the visit will be the place should take advisit will be the place should be place should be place should be the place should be place should be place should be place should be visit will be the place should be place should be place should be place should be visit will be the place should be place s one of the most wonderful sights on the American continent Come, Brothers, one and all, and enjoy yoursedves, and help make the 37th Annual Encampment of the Commandery-in-Chief one of the most notable in the annals of the Order.

 IV.
-Proposed Amendments to the C. R. & R :
+Proposed Amendments to the C. R. & R .:

-The following proposed Amendments to the Constitution.
-Rules and Regulations, favorably reported at and adopted as of the first reading, at the 36th Annual Encampment of the Commandery-in-Chief, at Boston, Mass., 1917, were referred to the 37th Annual Encampment, 1918, of the Commandery-in-Chief, for action, viz:
+The following proposed Amendments to the Constitution Rules and Regulations, favorably reported at and adopted as of the first reading, at the 36th Annual Encampment of the Commandery-in-Chief, at Boston, Mass., 1917, were referred to the 37th Annual Encampment, 1918, of the Commandery-in-Chief, for action, viz: